superguaricho/foxdot-mode/README.md

 SuperCollider is now listening for messages from FoxDot.

-(5) Enjoy now.
+<li> Enjoy now.
 Play with some codes.

 For example, type in your workspace: